-Washington, D.C. has so many attractions to fill an itinerary.
+There are so many free attractions in Washington DC to fill an itinerary.
 My family spent hours in the museums, but the museums all close at 5 pm.
 We still wanted to explore the city, so I started the hunt for evening activities.
 I found a fun way to continue touring that also saved tired feet.
-My family discovered the Monuments by Moonlight Trolley Tour and thought it was a great way to see the Washington, D.C. monuments at night and a fun addition to our visit.
+My family discovered the Monuments by Moonlight Trolley Tour and thought it was a great way to see the Washington, DC monuments at night and a fun addition to our visit.

 OLD TOWN TROLLEY